Overview

 Pegleess Barrios Sánchez is a facilitator at Shopify.
 Her team manages Talent Development for Shopify’s 5,000+ employees.
 Outside of her role as facilitator, Pegleess volunteers as the chair and founder of the Latinx Employee Resource Group (ERG) at Shopify.
 As a first-generation Venezuelan in Canada, Pegleess felt it her mission to ensure the Latin American community within the company and ecosystem is included, valued, and heard.

-As COVID started, Shopify was forced to pivot on a dime and go 100% remote.
-Since then, Pegleess and her ERG team created a vibrant globally-distributed virtual community to help support & engage Shopify’s Latinx employees.
+When COVID started, Shopify was forced to pivot on a dime and go 100% remote, which led to Pegleess and her ERG team to create a vibrant globally distributed virtual community to help support & engage Shopify’s Latinx employees.
 This is how they did it.

 The team had their playbook ironed out.
 Then COVID hit and it went through the window.
 “We had this beautiful week-long in-person community experience and we were to just replicate it in 2020.
 Obviously, the circumstances changed.
 We got a memo that we are going completely remote“, Pegleess recalls.